Contents (Click to slip to that section):

 There are a few ways to find the area under a one tailed distribution curve.
-The easiest, by far, is looking up the value in a table such as the z-table.
+The easiest, by far, is looking up the value in a table like the z-table.
 A z-table gives you percentages, which represent the area under a curve.
 For example, a table value of 0.5000 is 50% of the area and 0.2000 is 20% of the area.

-If you are looking for other other area problems, see the normal distribution curve index.
+If you are looking for other area problems*, see the normal distribution curve index.
 The index lists seven possible types of area, including two tailed, one tailed, and areas to the left and right of z.

-Note: In order to use a z-table, you need to split your z-value up into decimal places (i.e., tenths and hundredths).
+Note: In order to use a z-table, you need to split your z-value up into decimal places (e.g. tenths and hundredths).
 For example, if you are asked to find the area in a one tailed distribution with a z-value of 0.21, split this into tenths (0.2) and hundredths (0.01).

 One tailed distribution: Steps for finding the area in a z-table